suryamondal/useful_git_commands/README.md

 ```
 git remote add origin1 git@github.com:suryamondal/useful_git_commands.git
 ```
 Where, `origin1` is sort of an alias to the remote repository.
-You can have as many as `origin`s if you want to push/pull from any of them.
-This is particularly useful if you want to keep a copy of your code to a separate repository.
+You can have as many as origins if you want to push/pull from any of them.
+This is particularly useful if you want to keep a copy of your code to multiple repository.

 ### Push to a remote repository:
 To push the branch `main` to `origin1`, execute the following.